rdturnermtl/bbo_challenge_starter_kit/README.md

 For `observe`, `X` is a (length `n`) list of dictionaries with places where the objective function has already been evaluated.
 Each suggestion is a dictionary where each key corresponds to a parameter being optimized.
-Likewise, `y` is a length `n` array of corresponding objective values.
+Likewise, `y` is a length `n` list of floats of corresponding objective values.
+The observations `y` can take on `inf` values if the objective function crashes, however, it should never be `nan`.

 For `suggest`, `n_suggestions` is simply the desired number of parallel suggestions for each guess.
 Also, `next_guess` will be a length `n_suggestions` array of dictionaries of guesses, in the same format as `X`.